-How the company and its employees support and strengthen their key communities.
+How the company, its senior leaders, and its employees support and strengthen their key communities.

 N1.
 Public responsibilities in areas critical to the business also should be addressed in Strategy Development Process (Item 2.1) and in Process Management (Category 6).
-Key results, such as results of regulatory/legal compliance, environmental improvements or use of "green" technology, should be reported as Company-Specific Results (Item 7.5).
+Key results, such as results of regulatory/legal compliance, environmental improvements through use of "green" technology or other means, should be reported as Company-Specific Results (Item 7.5).

 N2.
-Areas of community involvement and leadership appropriate for inclusion in 1.2b may include efforts by the company to strengthen local community services, education, the environment, and practices of trade or business associations.
+Areas of community support appropriate for inclusion in 1.2b may include efforts by the company to strengthen local community services, education, the environment, and practices of trade, business, or professional associations.